DeeJayCar/DS201-Covid_Happy-Project/README.md

 they work to craft more efficient policy for future pandemics.
-We seek to examine different attitudes gauged in the World Happiness Data beyond simple happiness (such as perception of freedom, corruption, government trust) and see if these factors relate to vaccine and mortality rates witnessed throughout the pandemic.
+We seek to examine different attitudes gauged in the World Happiness Data beyond simple happiness (such as perception of freedom, corruption, government trust) and see if these factors relate to vaccine rates and happiness levels witnessed throughout the pandemic.
 If we can begin to glimpse into the fundamental attitudes that impacted the effectiveness of stringent measures, policymakers may be better prepared for the next crisis to